Multi-year Accessibility Plan

 Answer

-The City relaunched vaughan.ca to comply with accessibility guidelines as outlined in the AODA Information and Communications Standards.
-The organizational website reaches global Web Content Accessibility Guidelines (WCAG) 2.0, Level AA at a minimum, and aims to achieve Level AAA.
-The redesigned website launched in March 2023 and features a cleaner interface and enhanced accessibility functions, including mandatory captioning for images and a tool that translates the website into more than 50 languages commonly used in York Region.
+The City relaunched vaughan.ca in March 2023 to comply with accessibility guidelines as outlined in the AODA Information and Communications Standards, reaching global Web Content Accessibility Guidelines (WCAG) 2.0.
+This website relaunch introduced a cleaner interface and enhanced accessibility functions, including mandatory image captions and a tool that translates the website into more than 50 languages commonly used in York Region.

 -